-Things to do in Bernal
+Things to Do in Bernal

-If you’re ambitious enough to climb Peña de Bernal, be sure to wear a hat, put on sunscreen, and bring water and food — as it’s a tough, uphill climb.
+If you’re ambitious enough to climb Peña de Bernal, be sure to wear a sun hat, put on sunscreen, and bring a water bottle and food — as it’s a tough, uphill climb.
 If you do want to hike up, know there are several stopping points along the way, so you never have to go beyond your comfort level.

 One of the stops you need to make is the Capilla de las Animas chapel located at one of its high points.
 It’s a wonderful architectural structure, where you’ll also get a scenic view of the town and the natural landscapes surrounding it.

 The iconic yellow Templo de San Sebastian is one of the must see places in Bernal.
 All located just around it, sample some delicious food from Grucado Peña de Bernal and El Mezquite, known as the best restaurants in Peña de Bernal.
 If you’re looking for amazing views while dining, head to El Mirador.

 There are also great museums in Bernal like the Museo de la Mascara (Mask Museum) with beautiful cultural masks, Museo del Cine (Cinema Museum) dedicated to Bernal filmmaker Rosalio Solanoone, and Museo de las Animas (Souls Museum), with maps and oil paintings from the time of Bernal’s founding.